kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Acute glomerular disease

 #### Answer: E. Acute glomerular disease - *FALSE* = A. Loss of concentrating and diluting capacity - TRUE
-- Specific gravity measures the kidney’s ability to concentrate or dilute urine in relation to plasma.
-As urine is a solution of minerals, salts and compounds in water, the specific gravity is >1.000.
-The more concentrated the urine, the higher the urine specific gravity.
-An adult’s kidneys have a remarkable ability to concentrate or dilute urine.
-In infants, the range for specific gravity is less because immature kidneys are not able to concentrate urine as effectively as mature kidneys.
+- Specific gravity measures the kidney’s ability to concentrate or dilute urine in relation to plasma
+	- As urine is a solution of minerals, salts and compounds in water, the specific gravity is >1.000

-The conditions associated with increased or decreased urine specific gravity include:
+- The more concentrated the urine, the higher the urine specific gravity

-##### Increased
-•    Dehydration
-•    Fever
-•    Vomiting
-•    Diarrhoea
-•    Diabetes mellitus and other causes of glycosuria
-•    Congestive heart failure
-•    SIADH
-•    Adrenal insufficiency
-•    X-ray contrast.

-##### Decreased
-•    Diabetes insipidus
-•    Excessive hydration
-•    Glomerulonephritis
-•    Pyelonephritis
-•    Diuretics
-•    Aldosteronism
-•    Renal insufficiency
-•    Falsely decreased specific gravity
-•    Alkaline urine
-•    Falsely increased specific gravity
-•    Intravenous dextran or radiopaque dye
-•    Proteinuria.
+- An adult’s kidneys have a remarkable ability to concentrate or dilute urine
+- In infants, range for specific gravity is less because
+	- immature kidneys are not able to concentrate urine as effectively as mature kidneys

 ##### Isothenuria
 	- A fixed urine specific gravity (isosthenuria) means that it remains the same at all times, usually around 1.010.
-Fixed specific gravity indicates that the kidneys have no concentration or dilution capability and that the glomerular filtrate is iso-osmotic with the plasma all the way through the nephron.
-As concentration and dilution are functions of the renal tubules, a fixed specific gravity always indicates major tubular dysfunction, which commonly occurs in chronic renal failure.
-Isosthenuria has nothing to do with a reduction in solute load, which would decrease the urine volume.
-Acute glomerulonephritis and prerenal azotaemia both have intact tubular function and normal concentration and dilution capabilities.
+	- Fixed specific gravity indicates that the kidneys have no concentration or dilution capability and that the glomerular filtrate is iso-osmotic with the plasma all the way through the nephron
+	- As concentration and dilution are functions of the renal tubules, a fixed specific gravity always indicates major tubular dysfunction, which commonly occurs in *chronic renal failure* (CRF)
+	- Isosthenuria has nothing to do with a reduction in solute load, which would decrease the urine volume
+	- Acute glomerulonephritis and prerenal azotaemia both have intact tubular function and normal concentration and dilution capabilities.

+##### Increased Urine Specific Gravity - LEARN
+- Dehydration
+- Fever
+- Vomiting
+- Diarrhoea
+- Diabetes mellitus (DM) and other causes of glycosuria
+- Congestive heart failure (CHF)
+- SIADH
+- Adrenal insufficiency
+- X-ray contrast

+##### Decreased Urine Specific Gravity - LEARN
+- Diabetes insipidus
+- Excessive hydration
+- Glomerulonephritis
+- Pyelonephritis
+- Diuretics
+- Aldosteronism
+- Renal insufficiency
+- Falsely decreased specific gravity
+- Alkaline urine
+- Falsely increased specific gravity
+- Intravenous dextran or radiopaque dye
+- Proteinuria

 ### Q2.110
-Five days after coronary artery bypass surgery (CABG) a patient developed hyPERkalaemia as a result of taking a potassium supplement and spironolactone.
+Five days after coronary artery bypass surgery (CABG) a patient developed hyPERkalaemia as a result of taking a *potassium supplement and spironolactone*.

-Which of the following therapies will be ineffective in treating hyperkalaemia in this patient?
+Which of the following therapies will be **ineffective** in treating hyPERkalaemia in this patient?

 	A. Intravenous insulin and glucose
 	B. Intravenous calcium chloride